madskristensen/PkgdefLanguage/README.md

 You can format the whole document `Ctrl+K,Ctrl+D` or the current selection `Ctrl+K,Ctrl+F`.
 It will add a line break between registry key entries, trim whitespace, and other clean-up formatting.

 ![Formatting](art/formatting.png)

+### How can I help?
+If you enjoy using the extension, please give it a ★★★★★ rating on the Visual Studio Marketplace.

+Should you encounter bugs or if you have feature requests, head on over to the GitHub repo to open an Issue if one doesn't already exist.

+Pull requests are also very welcome, since I can't always get around to fixing all bugs myself.
+This is a personal passion project, so my time is limited.